Bandishala

-Bandishala is a 2019 Indian Marathi language film based on a real-life incident directed by Milind Lele and written by Sanjay Patil.
+Bandishala is a 2019 Indian Marathi language film based on a real-life incident, written by Sanjay Patil and directed by Milind Lele.
 Produced by Swati Patil, the film stars Mukta Barve as Madhavi Sawant, a tough police officer who incurs the wrath of several powerful enemies who plan to get rid of her.
 The film has Sharad Ponkshe, Umesh Jagtap, Anand Alkunte, Ananda Karekar, Pankaj Chemburkar, Krutika Gaikwad and others in supporting roles.